devnull-cz/c-prog-lang/modules/basics.md

 - each program **must** have a `main()` function
 	- well, there are exceptions: see
 #module freestanding-environment.md freestanding environment
 	  if interested.
+Another exception is implementation defined.
 It is out of scope for this seminar though.

 - string literals (AKA string constants): #source printf.c